-18 Jul Cybercrime Diary: Who’s Hacked?
-List Of Q2 2018 Data Breaches and Cyberattacks
+18 Jul Cybercrime Diary, Vol. 3, No. 2: Who’s Hacked?
+Latest Data Breaches And Cyberattacks

 Twitter, Uber, Honda, Jaguar, T-Mobile, Chili’s, Adidas, Under Armour, and Ticketmaster tangled in breaches at year’s halfway mark